 Novel which involves past, present, and future sections with characters which are impacted by boarding schools, but whom also fight to reclaim Haudenosaunee land.
 The novel uses a lyric style and science fiction elements to question contemporary governmental definitions of sovereignty, replacing this with a Haudenosaunee sovereignty.
 Some characters from Living Along the Borderlines reappear throughout.

 The past section takes place in the late 1800s and follows a mother’s journey from the Midwest to upstate New York to find her daughter who has been missing for years.
 She was taken to a boarding school and she never returned.
-The present sections set in Rochester, NY incorporates many characters conflicted by the aftermath of boarding schools—each character’s trauma unique to them.
+The present sections, set in Rochester, NY, incorporates many characters conflicted by the aftermath of boarding schools—each character’s trauma unique to them.
 The future sections follow seven characters living on the Cattaraugus rez 50-60 years in the future, having all recently graduated from high school.
 They each have their own journeys which reflect their difficulties with death either of body or mind.
-This includes how some characters manage the latest cell phone devices implanted in their brains.
-But the devices are in fact government watch systems and trackers.

 All characters are on a search for something—something they can’t always decipher on their own due to the intensity of trauma.
 But ultimately, they have each other and their communities to help.